High-Dimensional Learning under ApproximateSparsity with Applications to Nonsmooth Estimation and Regularized Neural Networks: Theoretical Applications

 \section{Theoretical Applications}

-Below we present two important theoretical applications of the HDSL theories under A-sparsity.
-Section \ref{nonsmooth learning} presents the discussion for a flexible class of high-dimensional nonsmooth learning.
-Section \ref{NN training} then considers the generalization performance of a regularized (deep) neural network.
+In this section, we discuss two important theoretical applications of Proposition \ref{second theorem} and Theorem \ref{second theorem theorem}.
+Section \ref{nonsmooth learning} presents our results for a flexible class of nonsmooth HDSL problems.
+Section \ref{NN training} then considers the generalizability of an FCP-regularized (deep) NN.